emma-bell/Microbial_MetaOmics/06_Representative_MAGs.md

 KR46_June_concoct_bin.39.fa,77.09,3.45
 ```

-Now make a directory for all of the MAGs you will dereplicate:
+Look good?
+Ok, now make a directory for all of your MAGs from all samples, which we will then dereplicate:

 `mkdir 06_Representative_MAGs/MAGs`

-And copy all of your MAGs to that directory:
+And make a copy all of your MAGs in directory:

 ```
 for sample in $(cat samples.txt); do cp 04_Binning/dastool/${sample}/${sample}_DASTool_bins/*.fa 06_Representative_MAGs/MAGs/; done